legatoproject/legato-docs/README.md

 legato-docs
 ===========

-Pre-built doxygen documentation for the legato-af project
+Pre-built doxygen documentation for the legato-af project.